pootiney/Game-Design-face-emotion-recognition-autism/README.md

 >5.
 How will the game notify to play every day?(????????)

 ### Menue:(not complete)
-In menue we have 5 Buttons to choose corresponding level.
+In menue we have 5 **Button**s to choose corresponding level.

+Two Other smaller buttons one to turn the sound on and off and the other to exit the game.
+> Questions That arises:
+>1.
+How does exit button works?
+>2.
+How the game remember our latest choice for sound (on or of) when we enter it the next time.
+>3.
+How lock and unlock the levels?
+>4.
+How the game remember in which part we exit it?
 ### Gestalt Level:(not comlete)

 In this level user drag different parts of the face and drop them in correct part of face